Using a VPN in China is not always easy – here’s what you need to know

 Take it as a good sign that you to have to pay for a fully functional China VPN, as these providers have an incentive to keep their tools working and your online activities safe.
 VPN use is exploding in popularity in China and the VPN providers that “get it right” stand to gain considerably.

-- see our post ‘Why using a Free VPN is a Bad idea’
+- see our post ‘Why Using a Free VPN is a Bad Idea’

 Plus, it was recently reported by ZDnet that, “roughly 60 percent of the top free mobile VPN apps returned by Google Play Store and Apple Play Store searches are from developers based in China or with Chinese ownership, raising serious concerns about data privacy.”